nickbichay/country.year/README.md

 year: the year variable from the dataset

-file: a character of the filename for the table to be saved to

 dup.omit: whether or not you would like duplicate years of the same id to be removed.
-Defaults to false.
+Defaults to true.
+Must be true to use ranges option.

+ranges: Whether or not you want subsequent years to be grouped into a range, seperated by a hypthen.
+Defaults to False.
+Cannont be true if dup.omit is false.